2 newer rulings cite the same tariff codes.

 Searching CBP rulings the smart way

-TariffLens semantically searches all 200,000+ CBP rulings, surfaces the ones that actually match your product, and builds defensible classifications backed by ruling citations.
+Rulings are precedent.
+See which ones apply to your product: TariffLens semantically searches all 200,000+ CBP rulings and builds defensible classifications backed by ruling citations.